 There was a controversy going on in Jerusalem over following the Mosaic Law.
 Paul says that Titus, a Gentile, was not forced to be circumcised even though some men were trying to make believers slaves to the law again.
 He even says that the controversy was started by people that had not even truly accepted Jesus Christ.
 Without Christ, they were slaves to the law and wanted others to be as well.
 What Paul is saying about being a slave is the fact that, if you trust in the law instead of grace for salvation, then the standard is absolute perfection.
 That means that you would have to keep all of the law all of the time with no slip-ups and that made you a slave to the law where grace makes us free in Christ.

-We did not give in to them for a moment, so that the truth of the gospel might remain with you.
+Not even for a minute did we give in to them, so that the truth of the Good News might be preserved for you.

 Paul and his companions did not compromise on the issue of grace.
 When you add keeping any part of the law, as a requirement for salvation, it is no longer by grace.
 Then, you get more and more people trying to add another rule (law) and, before you know it, the gospel is distorted into being about what we do instead of what God has done.

-As for those who seemed to be important - whatever they were makes no difference to me; God does not judge by external appearance - those men added nothing to my message.
+Moreover, those who were the acknowledged leaders-what they were makes no difference to me; God does not judge by outward appearances - these leaders added nothing to me.

 God does not care about the title that the world gives you.
 Paul tells us that the leaders of the church in Jerusalem did not have anything to add to his message.